Cars 3: Plot

-Five years after competing in the World Grand Prix, Lightning McQueen, now a seven-time Piston Cup champion, finds himself overshadowed by Jackson Storm, a rookie who is part of a new generation of race cars who use the latest technology to improve their performance.
-As Storm's success progresses throughout the season and attracts other rookies, most of the veterans either retire or are dismissed by their sponsors.
-In the final race of the season at Los Angeles, Lightning starts falling behind Storm after both of them pitted.
-He tries to keep up, but in doing so suffers a violent crash, leaving him badly injured and ending his worst season on record prematurely, while Storm goes on to win the Piston Cup.
+Five years after competing in the World Grand Prix, Lightning McQueen, now a seven-time Piston Cup champion, finds himself overshadowed by Jackson Storm, a rookie who is the first among a new generation of race cars with advanced technology to enhance speed and performance.
+As Storm wins throughout the season, many racing veterans retire or are replaced by younger racers.
+In the final race at Los Angeles, Lightning briefly leads but falls behind after being overtaken by Storm and the other next-gen cars.
+He struggles to keep up, loses control, and crashes after hitting the wall, prematurely ending his worst season on record.